Find out how to design a solid incentive program and motivate your customer support team.

 Why customer support incentives are a great way to drive revenue

-One of the best metrics to base your customer support incentive program on is revenue generation.
-While customer support teams are often viewed as problem-solvers, the reality is that your customer support team can greatly impact your ecommerce store’s bottom line in a lot of ways.
-Generating referrals, promoting customer loyalty, reducing cart abandonment, and driving conversions via upsells and personalized product recommendations are just a few ways that excellent customer support can create revenue for ecommerce stores.
+Revenue generation is one of the best metrics to base your customer support incentive program on.
+While customer support teams are often viewed as problem-solvers, the reality is that your customer support team can significantly impact your ecommerce store’s bottom line in many ways.
+Generating referrals, promoting customer loyalty, reducing cart abandonment, and driving conversions via upsells.
+Personalized product recommendations are just a few ways that excellent customer support can create revenue for ecommerce stores.

-Most brands have trouble understanding the amount of revenue customer support brings in, which is why we developed the Revenue Statistics dashboard in Gorgias.
+Most brands have trouble understanding the amount of revenue customer support brings in, so we developed the Revenue Statistics dashboard in Gorgias.
 You can see real-time metrics like the conversion rate of customer support conversation and the total sales driven by support:

-To learn more about how great customer support can drive revenue for ecommerce stores, check out Gorgias’ CX-Driven Growth Playbook.
+To learn more about how great customer conversations drive revenue for ecommerce stores, check out Gorgias’ CX-Driven Growth Playbook.

 7 great ways to incentivize customer support